KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 }
 ```

-This is the key use-case for avoiding special opt-in syntax like `..` to utilise
-default fields.
 If it's unclear whether or not a particular caller will use a default field value then
 its addition can't be treated as a non-breaking change.

-The goal of this syntax is to let users build a struct as if it default fields weren't there.
+The goal of this design is to let users build a struct as if it default fields weren't there.

 # Unresolved questions
 [unresolved]: #unresolved-questions